Appointments: 919.232.4700

 We all try to be more active, especially when the weather is great.
 We also understand that life is busy and it can be hard to find time to take care of yourself.
 All too often you put your aches and pains on the back burner.
 So, when you do finally get around to a doctor’s visit, we understand that you want to make sure the source of your pain is properly diagnosed on the first try.

-Knee pain is one of the most common conditions referred to radiology and is more prevalent than many people may think.
+Knee pain is one of the most common conditions referred to radiology and surprisingly, is a more prevalent issue than many people may think.
 While clinical information is vital, viewing images of the joint offers the best method for determining if the soft tissues or bone have been compromised.
-A knee MRI provides useful information, especially since x-rays aren’t best for evaluating soft tissues and c can underestimate the extent of bone injuries.
+That’s why a knee MRI can provide useful information, since x-rays provide limited evaluation of these soft tissues and often underestimate the extent of bone injuries.

 MRI, short for magnetic resonance imaging, is a type of scan that manipulates magnetic fields to generate exquisite images of the body’s soft tissues such as muscles, ligaments, tendons, and specifically the menisci and articular cartilage in the knee.
 An MRI does not use any form of radiation.